datadrivenconstruction/Revit-IFC-Verification/README.md

 ## Example Configuration

-You only need to fill in the address to the Excel table, where all the necessary parameters are already recorded.
+You only need to fill in the address to the Excel table in the "Revit_and_IFC_Validation.py", where all the necessary parameters are already recorded.

 | Parameter                    | Value                                         |
 | ---------------------------- | --------------------------------------------- |
 | File Path (file_path_excel)  | `C:\Validation\DDC IFC Validation.xlsx`     |

 ## Contributing
 Contributions to this project are welcome!
 Here's how you can contribute: